With my testing-hat on I’ve often contemplated why testing is so tightly tied to development tooling and related workflows.

 - Test scripts and executors follow a generic format that is possible to use/implement for any type of test (we’ll see about that)

-To chisel this all out we’ve started with supporting the execution of Postman Collections using a Postman Executor (built on Newman) for testing APIs, but our plan to support more types of scripts is obvious; Cypress, Selenium, K6, JMeter, SoapUI, Cucumber, etc could all be supported with corresponding executors.
+To chisel this all out we’ve started with supporting the execution of Postman Collections using a Postman Executor (built on Newman) for testing APIs, but our plan to support more types of scripts is obvious; Cypress (Testkube also allows you to manage and run Cypress tests), Selenium, K6, JMeter, SoapUI, Cucumber, etc could all be supported with corresponding executors.

 As with our other recent releases (Monokle and Kusk), and any other newly launched open-source project for that matter, we’re aching for feedback and engagement; let share your thoughts on testing with Kubernetes and on how Testkube could help to make that a little easier.